joshuaati/black_panther_tweet_analysis/README.md

 ## By Joshua Ati

 ## Goals
 The main aim of this project was to scrape tweets relating to black panther's sequel, wakanda forever.
 33,000 tweets were gotten between 16th and 24th of November 2022.
-Thw tweets were then clen=aned, Sentimental Analysis was performed using Python's Natural Language Toolkit(NLTK) library.
+The tweets were then cleaned, Sentimental Analysis was performed using Python's Natural Language Toolkit(NLTK) library.